Peer Review Policy

 If the submission is not allowed to proceed to the next stage of the review process, the author is sent a message concisely informing him or her of the decision and the motives of the Editors-in-Chief.

-5. The author is informed of the conclusions and recommendations of the referees and the decision of the Editorial Board.
+5. The author is informed of the conclusions and recommendations of the reviewers and the decision of the Editorial Board.
 The author is asked to implement the recommendations for improvement of the text and to submit it again in a revised form.

 If plagiarism, unreliability of the scientific findings or other violations of research integrity are detected in a submission, it is rejected.